google/cel-spec/doc/langdef.md

 {'name': 'Bob', 'age': 42}['age'] // 42
 ```

 **Map Key Membership (in)** \- Checks if a key exists in a map.
+Expected time
-Time complexity
+complexity is O(1).

+Some implementations may not guarantee O(1) lookup times, please check with
+the CEL implementation to verify.
+In the worst case for string keys, the
-is proportional to size of the map keys times the size of the input in the worst
+lookup cost could be proportional to the size of the map keys times the
-case, best case O(1).
-The behavior is implementation specific.
+size of the index string.

 **Signatures:**